 In two states, Virginia4 and South Carolina5, the legislature fills judicial vacancies.
 In Louisiana, special elections are held to fill judicial vacancies.
 In Illinois, the state supreme court makes appointments to fill judicial vacancies.

-In Wisconsin, appointed judges serve out the term of their predecessor and then run in an election if they choose to continue in the position, under article VII, section 9, which states:
+In Wisconsin, appointed judges serve until the next judicial election and then run in an election if they choose to continue in the position, under article VII, section 9, which states:

 “When a vacancy occurs in the office of justice of the supreme court or judge of any court of record, the vacancy shall be filled by appointment by the governor, which shall continue until a successor is elected and qualified.”